aureliegallet/PrepPilot/README.md

 - Storing API keys in environment variables (`.env.local`) and reading them server-side only.
 - Using a robust file parsing service for DOCX/PDF parsing before sending text to any LLM.
 - Adding rate-limits and authentication before enabling production AI calls.

-## License

-This repository contains demo code produced for the MLH hackfest.
-See `LICENSE` for details.

----

-If you'd like, I can also:
-- Run `npm install` and `npm run dev` in the workspace terminal and report the output.
-- Add a short `GETTING_STARTED.md` with step-by-step PowerShell screenshots or commands.

-Tell me which of the above you'd like me to do next.